-Tomographic techniques determine unknown complex coefficients in PDEs governing the physics of the particular experimental modality.
+The essence of most tomographic techniques is to determine unknown complex coefficients in PDEs governing the physics of the particular experimental modality.
 Such problems are typically non-linear and ill-poised.
-The first step in solving such an inverse problem is to find a numerical method to solve the direct (forward) problem.
+The first step in solving such an inverse problem is to find a numerical method to calculate the direct (forward) problem.
 When the physical model is three-dimensional and geometrically complex, the forward solution can be difficult to construct and compute.
-The second stage involves a search across a multi-dimensional parameter space of unknown model properties.
+However, this is only the first stage of the tomographic solution.
+The second stage involves a search across a multi-dimensional parameter space of unknown (to be found) model properties.
 The search employs the forward problem with chosen parameter estimates and a function that determines the error of the forward calculation with an empirically measured result.
-As the error residuals of local inverse searches are minimized, the global search determines convergence to final property estimates based on the robustness of parameter space sampling.
+As the error residuals of local inverse searches are minimized, the global search determines convergence to final property estimates based on its knowledge of how well the parameter space has been sampled.

 Fundamental problems in neuroscience involving experimental modalities like electroencephalography (EEG) and magnetoencephalograpy (MEG) are naturally expressed as tomographic imaging problems.
 The difficult problems of source localization and impedance imaging require modeling and simulating the associated bioelectric fields.

 Forward calculations are necessary in the computational formulation of these problems.
-Until recently, most practical research in this field has opted for analytical or semianalytical models of a human head in the forward calculations [1, 2].
+Until recently, most practical research in this field has opted for analytical or semi-analytical models of a human head in the forward calculations [1, 2].
 This is in contrast to approaches that use realistic 3D head geometry for purposes of significantly improving the accuracy of the forward and inverse solutions.
 To do so, however, requires that the geometric information be available from MRI or CT scans.
 With such image data, the tissues of the head can be better segmented and more accurately represented in the computational model.
 Unfortunately, these realistic modeling techniques have intrinsic computational complexities that grow as the image resolution increases.
+This is the primary reason such techniques have not be used in the past.